sandeshPatel06/sandeshPatel06/README.md

----

-**Sandesh Patel**
+# Hi, I'm Sandesh Patel! 👋

-*Web Developer | Aspiring Cybersecurity Expert | Computer Science Student*
+### Web Developer | Aspiring Cybersecurity Expert | Computer Science Student

-I am currently pursuing a diploma in **Computer Science and Engineering (CSE)** at **Govt Polytechnic College Narsinghpur**.
-With a strong passion for web development, I am dedicated to honing my skills and gaining expertise in the field of cybersecurity.
-As I progress in my studies, I strive to combine my knowledge of web technologies with a growing understanding of security principles.
+I'm currently studying at **Govt Polytechnic College Narsinghpur**, pursuing a diploma in **Computer Science and Engineering** (CSE).
+I have a deep passion for web development and aim to sharpen my skills in cybersecurity as I continue to grow in the tech industry.

-### Key Skills:
+### 🔧 Skills
 - **Web Development**: HTML, CSS, JavaScript, Python (Flask)
 - **Database Management**: MySQL, phpMyAdmin
 - **Version Control**: Git & GitHub